IEEE-NITK/RISC-V-SoC/README.md

 ```
 $ iverilog example.v example_tb.v
 ```
-This command compiles the design, which is spread across two input files, and generates the compiled result into the "my_design" file.
+This command compiles the design, which is spread across two input files.
 This works for small to medium sized designs.
 Next execute the compiled program like so:
 ```
 $ vvp a.out
 ```